axelarnetwork/axelar-contract-deployments/cosmwasm/README.md

 node cosmwasm/submit-proposal.js execute -c Router -t "Proposal title" -d "Proposal description" --deposit 100000000 --msg '{"register_chain":{"chain":"avalanche","gateway_address":"axelar17cnq5hujmkf2lr2c5hatqmhzlvwm365rqc5ugryphxeftavjef9q89zxvp","msg_id_format":"hex_tx_hash_and_event_index"}}'
 ```

-### Register chain to ITS Hub through governance proposal
+### Register chain on ITS Hub through governance proposal

-To submit a governance proposal to register an ITS chain, use the `submit-proposal` script with the `register-its-chain` command.
-The `--chains` option must be used to pass a comma separated list of chains to register to ITS hub.
+To submit a governance proposal to register an ITS chain, use the `submit-proposal` script with the `its-hub-register-chains <chains...>` command.
+The `chains` argument is used to pass a list of chains to register on ITS hub.

-**Prerequisites**: Chain configuration in json file must include the following attributes per chain:
+**Prerequisites**: ITS hub contract configuration in json file must include the following attributes per chain:

 | Attribute                   | Description                                                                                | EVM | Sui |
 | --------------------------- | ------------------------------------------------------------------------------------------ | --- | --- |
 | `maxUintBits`               | Number of bits for the chain's maximum uint representation                                 | 256 | 64  |
 | `maxDecimalsWhenTruncating` | Maximum decimal places allowed when truncating ITS token amounts transferred to this chain | 255 | 6   |

+For EVM chains, the values above are used by default if not specified explicitly.

 Example configuration:

 ```
+"axelar": {
+  "contracts": {
+    ...
-"chains": {
+    "InterchainTokenService": {
+      ...
       "some-sui-chain": {
-    "axelarId": "some-sui-chain",
         "maxUintBits": 64,
         "maxDecimalsWhenTruncating": 6,
-  },
-  "some-evm-chain": {
-    "axelarId": "some-evm-chain",
-    "maxUintBits": 256,
-    "maxDecimalsWhenTruncating": 255,
+      }
+    }
+    ...
   }
 }
 ```